whitercactus/Acid-Run/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.serving-web-content' is invalid and this project uses 'com.example.servingwebcontent' instead.
+* The original package name 'com.mapper.serving-web-content' is invalid and this project uses 'com.mapper.servingwebcontent' instead.

 # Getting Started